Paul-Jarschke/AngStHasen/project/seats/README.md

 ## Installation
 Please follow the following steps to install ASR:
 1. clone the repository using the command line command: "git clone https://github.com/prichi99/AngStHasen.git".
-2. open the sub directory of the project inside  "../tree/main/project/seats" of the project in your terminal
+2. open the project-folder "angsthasen/project/seats" of the project in your terminal
 3. install the required dependencies.
 To do this, just enter the command "pip install -r requirements.txt" in the terminal.
 4. start the project with the command: "python manage.py runserver"